 Little kids: If you toss 5 mini-marshmallows into your cocoa and then eat 4 more on the side, how many do you get to enjoy?
 Bonus: If you make hot cocoa on Sunday and then every 3rd day after that, what number is the first cup you drink on a Tuesday?

-Big kids: If the record breakers started heating the cocoa at 2:39 pm and took 3 hours 16 minutes, did they finish in time for dinner at 6?
+Big kids: If the chefs started heating the cocoa at 2:39 pm and took 3 hours 16 minutes, did they finish in time for dinner at 6?
 Bonus: If you serve hot cocoa to 3 friends and you have 6 marshmallows, how many ways can you divide the marshmallows among them so each friend gets at least 1?
 (Don’t worry about the order of people, just the ways to split up the marshmallows.)

-The sky’s the limit: How many people could have sipped hot cocoa from that record-breaking 880-gallon pool, if each person got 1 cup?
+The sky’s the limit: How many people could have sipped hot cocoa from that 880-gallon pool, if each person got 1 cup?
 (Reminder: There are 16 cups in a gallon…and as a hint, multiplying by 16 is the same as 2 x 2 x 2 x 2, or doubling a number 4 times in a row.)

 Wee ones: 1, 2, 3, 4, 5, 6, 7.